Thursday, July 27, 2023

 Repeal Oak-Fired Steakhouse

-NEARBY DISTILLERIES: Peerless, Angel's Envy, Rabbit Hole
+Nearby distilleries: Peerless, Angel's Envy, Rabbit Hole

 A Louisville restaurant named after the end of Prohibition is bound to take its bourbon seriously, and Repeal doesn’t disappoint–take your time perusing the extensive whiskey list.
 The classic American food menu goes with it perfectly.